mchmarny/tweet-provider/README.md

 * `datastore.user` - required to create and write/read to Firestore collection
 * `logging.logWriter` - required for Stackdriver logging
 * `cloudtrace.agent` - required for Stackdriver tracing
+* `monitoring.metricWriter` - required to write custom metrics to Stackdriver

 To do that we will create a GCP service account and assign the necessary IAM policies and roles using [bin/account](./bin/account) script: